aaugustin/myks-gallery/README.rst

 When upgrading to 0.5 or later, you should clear the cache directory.
 Previously cached thumbnails and exports won't be used by this version.

-It also include some smaller changes.
+It includes smaller changes too.

 * Switched ordering of albums to always show the most recent albums first.
 * Allowed customizing the number of photos in album previews.